-The Energy Saver control panel has pre-set options you can accept or you can specify different settings.
-For more information on using the Energy Saver control panel, refer to the "Power & Energy Saving" topic of Macintosh Guide, available in the Guide (2) menu.
+The Energy Saver control panel displays the options you can accept or change.
+For more information on using the Energy Saver control panel, see the "Power & Energy Saving" topic of Macintosh Guide, available in the Guide (2) menu.

 Putting your computer to sleep